-- i) encourage the use of environmentally preferable building materials, high-renewable and recycled content building products, and certified sustainably harvested lumber; - j) require that construction site waste management plans be prepared to encourage the reduction, recycling of construction waste and diversion of construction waste from landfill; - k) minimize off-site storm water runoff and soil erosion; - I) require window applications, use of shades, and visual markers to reduce the risk of bird window collisions with building facades; and - m) minimize the impact of lighting from development on the nocturnal environment and night sky. - 6.2.3.2 To consider the sustainable design practices and technologies referred to in Section 6.2.3.1 through the application of a sustainable development assessment checklist as part of the site plan control application process. - 6.2.3.3 To work in cooperation with York Region to ensure that the sustainable development requirements of the Regional Official Plan are complied with in development applications.
+- g) reduce pollution from construction activities by controlling soil erosion, waterway sedimentation, and airborne dust generation by setting standards for limiting disturbance areas during the construction period and the implementation of state of the art storm water management methods; - h) require that efforts be made on development sites to maintain natural soil health and reduce the need for cut or fill grading to preserve the integrity of native soil for growing plants and retaining water; - encourage the use of environmentally preferable building materials, high-renewable and recycled content building products, and certified sustainably harvested lumber; - j) require that construction site waste management plans be prepared to encourage the reduction, recycling of construction waste and diversion of construction waste from landfill; - k) minimize off-site storm water runoff and soil erosion; - I) require window applications, use of shades, and visual markers to reduce the risk of bird collisions with building facades; and - m) minimize the impact of lighting from development on the nocturnal environment. - To require that sustainable development guidelines referred to in Section 6.2.3.1 be addressed as part of the site plan control application process. - 6.2.3.3 To work in cooperation with York Region to ensure that the sustainable development requirements of the Regional Official Plan are complied with in development applications.